 Apple Pay uses three server-side calls to send and receive communication with the card issuer or network as part of the card provisioning process: Required Fields, Check Card, and Link and Provision.
 The card issuer or network uses these calls to verify, approve, and add cards to Apple Pay.
-These client-server sessions are encrypted using SSL.
+These client-server sessions are encrypted using TLS v1.2.